oasis-tcs/openc2-tc-ops/Documentation-Norms.md

 2. GitHub: A Contributor creates a [forked copy](https://help.github.com/en/github/getting-started-with-github/github-glossary#fork) of the Upstream Repo in their own GitHub account.
-This repo will contain a copy of the document as it existed in the Upstream Repo at the time the fork was created.
+This fork will contain a copy of the repo Upstream Repo's content as of the time the fork was created.
 The contributor can work purely in this document on the web, or create a local [Git](https://help.github.com/en/github/getting-started-with-github/github-glossary#git) repo (step #3) where they can, for example, edit with their favorite text editor or Git-/GitHub-aware tool set.

 3. Local: A Contributor "[clones](https://help.github.com/en/github/getting-started-with-github/github-glossary#clone)"
-   their GitHub fork of the document to a Git environment on their local system.
+   their GitHub fork of the document to a repo in the Git environment on their local system.

 > NOTE: The default names in the [GitHub
 > documentation](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/configuring-a-remote-for-a-fork)